Randyjp/personal-site/content/selling-stuff/index.md

 date: "08-12-2018"
 attachments:
   - "./featured.png"
+shortDescription: "Trends, insights, and tips to help you become a better programmer."
 ---

 There are a lot of JavaScript MVC frameworks out there.
 Why did we build React